jerkeyray/mimori/README.md

 mimorictl del hello
 ```

-The CLI automatically discovers the leader and handles retries.
+The CLI automatically discovers the leader, handles retries, and maps Docker internal hostnames to localhost ports (so it works seamlessly when running outside Docker containers).

 **More CLI commands:**